Kunena/Kunena-Forum/src/components/com_kunena/template/aurelia/README.md

 ## ./widgets

 Template files for widgets.
-Widgets are simple standalone objects like JHtml.
+Widgets are simple standalone objects like HTMLHelper.

 ## ./layouts